-Located on the west coast of St. Martin, Marigot is the center of activity on the French side of the island and is still guarded by Fort Louis, built by order of King Louis XVI in 1789.
-A fort tour is a must-do when visiting Marigot, as is joining the locals at the town's open-air market and sampling the French Caribbean cuisine at some of the village's restaurants.
-You can browse for the latest fashions from Paris at Marigot's duty-free shops or take a stroll through history on Rue de la Republique.
+Located on the west coast of St. Martin sits the center of the French side's activity in Marigot.
+This town, still guarded by Fort Louis, was built to order by King Louis XVI in 1789.
+Take a fort tour or join the local scene at the town's open-air market.
+But don't forget to sample French Caribbean cuisine at some of the village's world-class restaurants.
+Browse the latest French fashions at Marigot's duty-free shops and take a stroll through history on Rue de la Republique.

 Address7 Voorstraat, Philipsburg, Sint Maarten

-The St. Maarten Museum in downtown Philipsburg is a great rainy-day destination and also worth a visit if you're strolling the streets of the Dutch capital.
-Run by the Sint Maarten National Heritage Foundation, the museum features a diverse assemblage of exhibits covering everything from pre-Columbian history to the ravages of Hurricane Luis, which slammed into the island in 1995.
+The St. Maarten Museum in downtown Philipsburg makes a great rainy-day activity or a quick stop while strolling the streets of the Dutch capital.
+Run by the Sint Maarten National Heritage Foundation.
+The museum features diverse exhibits covering everything from pre-Columbian history to the ravages of Hurricane Luis which devastated the island in 1995.

 AddressGrand Case, St Martin

-Grand Case is the undisputed culinary capital of St. Martin and St. Maarten -- French or Dutch.
-Restaurants occupy many of the village's historic buildings, and beach bars line the town's sandy beach.
-Expect fish off the boat and fine French Caribbean dining at the restaurants arrayed along the main street, which runs alongside the shoreline and is a popular place for a pre- or post-meal stroll.
+Grand Case is the culinary capital of both St. Martin and St. Maarten and a foodie haven.
+Restaurants occupy many of the village's historic buildings and beach bars line the town's sandy beach.
+Expect to eat fish straight off the boat and fine French Caribbean cuisine at any of the restaurants on the main street.
+This street, which runs alongside the shoreline, is also a popular place for a pre- or post-meal stroll.

-St. Maarten/St. Martin is a relatively compact and highly developed island, but you can still get a sense of its great natural beauty at St. Martin's Natural Reserve, located on the northeastern coast of the island.
-Comprising 8,800 acres on land and sea, the nature reserve is home to sea turtles, seabirds, and land animals like mongoose and iguanas.
-Visitors can hike trails through the park or join dive groups offshore.
+While the island of St. Maarten and St. Martin is relatively compact and highly developed, you can still get a sense of nature's beauty.
+St. Martin's Natural Reserve, located on the northeastern coast of the island, includes 8,800 acres of land and sea and houses several ecosystems.
+It's home to sea turtles, seabirds, and land animals like mongoose and iguanas.
+Hike the reserve's extensive trail system or join dive groups offshore to experience underwater wonders.

 AddressÎlet de Pinel, St Martin

-Often overlooked by infrequent visitors to St. Maarten, Pinel Island sits at the center of Orient Bay within the St. Maarten Marine Park.
-It's essentially the local party island: ferry over and you can spend your day kayaking, eating and drinking at the island's three beach bars, or lounging on the sand.
-For a mini adventure, hike to the deserted beaches on the undeveloped side of the island, where sunbathing is clothing-optional.
+Often overlooked by visitors to St. Maarten, Pinel Island sits at the center of Orient Bay within the St. Maarten Marine Park.
+Take the ferry over to this local's hot spot to spend your day kayaking, eating and drinking at the island's three beach bars, or lounging on the sand.
+For an adventurous day trip, take a hike to one of the deserted beaches on the undeveloped side of the island where sunbathing is clothing-optional.

-Orient Bay Beach is the most famous clothing-optional beach in the Caribbean: you'll find nude sunbathers almost anywhere on this French St. Martin beach, but you'll see more the closer you get to Club Orient, which is a nudist resort.
-There's more to do at Orient Beach than working on your all-over tan, however: also check out the beach bars and eateries lined up along the shore and the myriad of water-sports activities waiting for you to experience.
+For an adult-only experience, head to Orient Bay Beach, the most famous clothing-optional beach in the Caribbean.
+In true French fashion, you'll find nude sunbathers along this whole stretch of beach.
+The closer you get to Club Orient (a nudist resort), the more prevalent they become.
+Still, there's more to do at Orient Beach than just work on your all-over tan.
+Check out the beach bars and eateries lining the shore and a myriad of available water-sports activities like parasailing, jet skiing, and kiteboarding.

-St. Maarten's native guavaberry may be a little tart when you eat it raw, but it has found endless uses on the island, including as the main ingredient in a locally produced liqueur, rum, and hot sauce.
-The colorful Guavaberry Emporium is a must-see in downtown Phillipsburg, and don't forget to take an obligatory selfie in front of the famous signpost outside.
+St. Maarten's native guavaberry has a tart taste when eaten raw.
+But when used as the main ingredient in locally-produced liqueur, rums, and hot sauces, it's incredibly delectable.
+The colorful Guavaberry Emporium carries all the island's guavaberry provisions and is a must-see attraction in downtown Phillipsburg.
+Don't forget to take an obligatory selfie in front of the famous signpost outside.

 AddressMaho Beach, Sint Maarten

-Maho Beach sits at the end of the runway of St. Maarten's Princess Juliana International Airport, and it's quite the sight to see giant passenger jets passing over the waves and sand just hundreds of feet up as they make their final approach, bringing yet another wave of visitors to the island.
-Daring beachgoers grab ahold of the airport fence and hang on as they are buffeted by the backblast from the jet engines -- it's one of the more unusual rituals you'll experience in the Caribbean!
+Maho Beach sits at the end of the runway of St. Maarten's Princess Juliana International Airport.
+And, as you can expect, it's quite the sight to see giant passenger jets fly over the sand at only a few hundred feet up.
+Daring beachgoers will grab ahold of the airport's fence and hang on as they are buffeted by the back blast from jet engines.
+Watching and partaking in this ritual is one of the more unusual experiences you'll have on this island.